 As discussed above, the IIP-Ecosphere platform must be configured and instantiated before it can be executed.
 Thus, the continuous integration does not provide complete platform dependencies (except for those created as part of testing configuration.configuration).
-Below are the required steps to run the actual release of the IIP-Ecosphere platform (this will change in the future).
+Below are the required steps to run the actual release of the IIP-Ecosphere platform to explore the functionality (this may change in the future)119.
+The setup was tested with JDK 8, JDK 13, Maven 3.6.3, Maven 3.8.5 and Docker 20.10.7, Windows 10 as well as Ubuntu 20.4.1 and 20.4.3.

-1. Prepare the operating system.
-For the next steps in this section, we assume a Ubuntu 20.4.1 Linux installed on two machines (assuming 147.172.178.145 as "server" and 147.172.178.143 as "device", we will adjust the IP addresses in the fourth step).
-Install unzip, Java JDK89 and maven (version 3.6.3), docker (version 20.10.2):
+Prepare the operating system.
+For the next steps in this section, we assume Linux installed on two machines (assuming 147.172.178.145 as "server" and 147.172.178.143 as "device", we will adjust the IP addresses in the fourth step).
+We use the roles "server" (central installation) and "device" (remote compute resource, e.g., Edge device, virtual machine, etc.) to refer to target machines for the installation.
+In particular, in a test setting, "server" and "device" may be the same physical machine.
+In the command line illustrations, "~\$" indicates the shell prompt (the output of "\$" depends on your active shell) including the actual directory.
+We assume that you start in your home directory (~).
+Install Java JDK120 and maven (version 3.6.3).
+Docker (version 20.10.2) is only needed if you want to execute the platform in a containerized setup.

-'''

-sudo apt install unzip

-sudo apt install openjdk-13-jdk-headless
+~\$ sudo apt install openjdk-13-jdk-headless

-sudo apt install maven
+~\$ sudo apt install maven

-sudo apt install docker.io
+~\$ sudo apt install docker.io

-'''

-On devices, the installation may differ as Java/Maven could be part of the container hosting the ECS runtime or the Service Manger/Services.
+On devices, the installation may differ as Java/Maven could be part of the container hosting the ECS runtime or the Service Manager/Services.
 By default, Docker requires root permissions to execute functions.
-If you want to use docker as "normal" user90, execute
+If you want to use docker as "normal" user121, perform a log out and log in so that your group membership is re-evaluated.